crypt0kitik/Advanced-data_analytics/02 – Optimizing distributions/Read_me.txt

-Every folder has a separate report with screenshots in order to provide you with the same view that
-I have and in order to avoid crushing
+I have included three separate reports with screenshots to provide you with the same perspective I have and to ensure smooth functionality without any crashes.

 Classification datased - bank
 01 - Sampling technique (oversampling) - ADASYN